White bronze tombstones: A technological advancement in death.

 White Bronze today.

 It’s hard to find an large, old cemetery in the East, Midwest and South that doesn’t have at least one Zinc monument.
-Despite them all now weathering for over 100 years, most are in great shape today.
+And if you find one there are likely others nearby, since a salesperson obviously worked the area.
+Despite the monuments all now weathering for over 100 years, most are in great shape today.
 Zinc doesn’t keep oxidizing like iron does.
 That thin bluish layer of oxidation that forms is pretty much impervious to the elements, even acid rain.
 So the lettering on zinc monuments is still fresh 150 years later.
 As Professor of Metallurgy J. W. Armstrong says in the Monumental catalog: “I can see no good reason why these monuments should not last as long as the Pyramids of Egypt.”

 That might be a stretch.
 But the only real sign of wear I’ve seen on these monuments is when zinc-capped, steel rivets were used.
 These typically leave trails of rust on the name and ornamental plates or can dissolve inside the structure and cause the castings to separate.
 The owners of Monumental bronze thought their company would be around as along a people were dying.
 Sadly, production ended at the start of WWI when the government took over the factory to make gun mounts.
 No more were ever produced after that.

 You’ll find more in my article Dying in America.